sctdan/SyncroSync/README.md

 _If you use a light theme, change the “color” value from “white” to “black” or whatever fits your theme.
 You can use hex color codes, just wrap it in double quotes._

+## Syncro
+1. Go to Admin -> Notification Center
+2. Create a New Notification Set
+    3. Name: SyncroSync (or whatever you want, has no impact elsewhere)
+    4. Paste the Flow webhook into the Webhook URL box
+    5. Find the 'Ticket - Was Resolved' event and check the Webhook box
+    6. Click Create Notification Set